re-data/re-data/README.md

 source .env.local

-redata --tables # create tables for redata redata --metrics # compute first metircs for you DB redata --grafana # generate grafana dashboards for your metrics
+redata --tables # create tables for redata redata --metrics # compute first metircs for your DB redata --grafana # generate grafana dashboards for your metrics

 ```